oswald2/AURIS/README.md

  Start the docker container with `make docker-run`.
  If within AUK and internet connection is necessary (e.g. for cabal update), source etc/setProxy.sh.

 ## TODO ##

 First, get all working.
- * Commanding independent of spacecraft definitions (MIB, CDM) is nearly done!
+ * Commanding independent of spacecraft definitions (MIB, CDM)
  * Telemetry independent of spacecraft definitions, so the basic layers (packets)
  * Probably another library for MIB handling will be needed.
 Also, a general internal model should be present so that alternative representations (e.g. EGS-CCs CDM) can be used too.
  * Adding the MIB/data model to be able to send specific commands and extract TM (parameters)